-Estimates of heat-related mortality based solely on changes in temperature point to elevated levels of global and regional level mortality compared to the present, with the magnitude of this increasing from RCP4.5 through to RCP8.5 (high confidence) (Ahmadalipour and Moradkhani, 2018; Cheng et al., 2019; Kendrovski et al., 2017; Lee et al., 2020; Limaye et al., 2018; Morefield et al., 2018).
-Further support comes from the projection that heat-related health impacts for a 2°C increase in global temperatures will be greater than those for 1.5°C warming (very high confidence) (Dosio et al., 2018; Mitchell et al., 2018; King and Karoly, 2017; Vicedo-Cabrera et al., 2018a).
+Estimates of heat-related mortality based solely on changes in temperature point to elevated levels of global and regional level mortality compared to the present with the magnitude of this increasing from RCP4.5 through to RCP8.5 (high confidence).
+(Ahmadalipour and Moradkhani, 2018);(Cheng et al., 2019);(Kendrovski et al., 2017);(Lee et al., 2020);(Limaye et al., 2018);(Morefield et al., 2018).
+Further support comes from the projection that heat-related health impacts for a 2°C increase in global temperatures will be greater than those for a 1.5°C warming (very high confidence) (Dosio et al., 2018);(Mitchell et al., 2018);(King and Karoly, 2017);(Vicedo-Cabrera et al., 2018a).

-Estimates of future mortality that incorporate adaptation in addition to temperature change point to increases in heat-related mortality under global warming, albeit at lower levels than the case of no adaptation (high confidence) (Anderson et al., 2018; Gosling et al., 2017; Guo et al., 2018; Honda and Onozuka, 2020; Vicedo-Cabrera et al., 2018b; Wang et al., 2018b).
-Whether adaptation is considered or not, the consensus is Central and South America, southern Europe, southern and Southeast Asia and Africa will be the most affected by climate change in terms of heat-related mortality (high confidence).
-Similarly, projections of the impacts of future heat on occupational health, worker productivity and workability point to these regions as problematic under climate change (high confidence) (Andrews et al., 2018; de Lima et al., 2021; Dillender, 2021; Kjellstrom et al., 2018; Orlov et al., 2020; Rao et al., 2020; Tigchelaar et al., 2020), especially for occupations with high exposure to heat, such as agriculture and construction.
-This accords with the findings from independent projections of population heat exposure as outlined above (high confidence).
+Estimates of future mortality that incorporate adaptation, using a variety of temperature adjustment methods, indicate increases in heat-related mortality under global warming, albeit at lower levels than the case of no adaptation (high confidence).
+(Anderson et al., 2018);(Gosling et al., 2017);(Guo et al., 2018);(Honda and Onozuka, 2020);(Vicedo-Cabrera et al., 2018b);(Wang et al., 2018b).
+Whether adaptation is considered or not, the consensus is Central and South America, Southern Europe, Southern and Southeast Asia and Africa will be the most affected by climate change related increases in heat-related mortality (high confidence).
+Similarly, projections of the impacts of future heat on occupational health, worker productivity and workability point to these regions as problematic under climate change (high confidence) (Andrews et al., 2018);(de Lima et al., 2021);(Dillender, 2021);(Kjellstrom et al., 2018);(Orlov et al., 2020);(Rao et al., 2020);(Tigchelaar et al., 2020), especially for occupations with high exposure to heat, such as agriculture and construction.
+This accords with the findings from independent projections of population heat-exposure as outlined above (high confidence).

-The effect of climate change on productivity is projected to reduce GDP at a range of geographical scales (high confidence) (Borg et al., 2021; Oppermann et al., 2021; Orlov et al., 2020).
-For example, measuring economic costs using occupational health and safety recommendations, it was estimated that RCP8.5 would result in a 2.4% reduction in global GDP compared to a 0.5% reduction under RCP2.6 (Orlov et al., 2020).
-For the USA, it was estimated that the total hours of labour supplied declined \sim 0.11% (\pm 0.004%) per degree Celsius increase in global mean surface temperature for low-risk workers and 0.53% (\pm 0.01%) per degree Celsius increase for high-risk workers exposed to outdoor temperatures (Hsiang et al., 2017).
-Further, a systematic review of the literature indicates that extreme heat exacts a substantial economic burden on health systems, which bears implications for future heat-attributable healthcare costs (Wondmagegn et al., 2019).
+The effect of climate change on productivity is projected to reduce GDP at a range of geographical scales (high confidence).
+(Borg et al., 2021);(Oppermann et al., 2021);(Orlov et al., 2020); For example, measuring economic costs using occupational health and safety recommendations, it was estimated that RCP8.5 would result in a 2.4% reduction in global GDP, compared to a 0.5% reduction under RCP2.6 (Orlov et al., 2020).
+For the USA, it was estimated that the total hours of labour supplied declined ~0.11 (±0.004) % per °C increase in global mean surface temperature for low-risk workers and 0.53 (±0.01) % per °C increase for high-risk workers exposed to outdoor temperatures (Hsiang et al., 2017).
+Further, a systematic review of the literature indicates that extreme heat exacts a substantial economic burden on health systems, which bears implications for future heat-attributable health care costs (Wondmagegn et al., 2019).